 His strategic ascent up the hospitality ladder, which began with a modest busboy role in a small neighborhood joint, has earned him a reputation as one of the top operators in his field.

 The opening of 5Church’s initial location in Charlotte, North Carolina, in 2012 was Whalen’s entry into restaurant ownership, and his expertise in brand management, sales, operations and service has since earned him a designation as one of the youngest honorees to be chosen for the Charlotte Business Journal’s “Top 40 Under 40” and FSR Magazine’s “40 Under 40 Rising Stars.”

 That expertise has also given him clear goals for the restaurant.
 “5Church has a rebellious spirit.
 Our chef can source local ingredients and be creative on the fly; we can be inventive with the space, and our service can be inspired, generous and genuine,” Whalen says.
 “There is nothing cookie-cutter about our restaurants.”

-Delving into market research, design planning and business models has enabled Whalen and his partners to replicate the success of the Charlotte restaurant in other markets like Charleston, South Carolina, and Atlanta.
+Delving into market research, design planning and business models has enabled Whalen and his partners to replicate the success of the Charlotte restaurant in other markets like Charleston, South Carolina.
 But Whalen remains committed to his fundamental role – taking care of people.

 "Although brand development is requiring more and more of our attention, having ownership on site at all restaurant locations nearly every day is a top priority for us," he says.
 "We all really enjoy being on the floor with our guests and staff.”